 What to do if Victoza gets warm?

-How to keep Victoza Cold while traveling?
+How to keep Victoza refrigerated while traveling?

 How to tell if Victoza has gone bad?